November 22, 2024

 FERC said the activist's request for a grid-wide audit of Chinese-manufactured equipment is unnecessary in light of existing standards.

 FERC on Oct.
-1 rejected a three-year-old complaint by security gadfly Michael Mabee that requested that the commission order an audit of the electric grid looking for potentially harmful equipment manufactured in China and reliability standards requiring any new Chinese equipment to be tested for harmful capabilities (EL21-99).
+1 rejected a three-year-old complaint by security gadfly Michael Mabee requesting the commission order an audit of the electric grid looking for potentially harmful equipment manufactured in China and reliability standards requiring any new Chinese equipment to be tested for harmful capabilities (EL21-99).

 This “could facilitate a cyberattack” by the Chinese government, Mabee asserted, particularly because — as he said — there were no requirements by the U.S. government or in NERC’s standards that entities inspect Chinese equipment for cyber risks and vulnerabilities either before or after installation.

-To address these supposed risks, Mabee requested that the commission direct NERC to:
+To address these supposed risks, Mabee requested the commission direct NERC to:

-• survey all registered entities in the electric grid to find out “what Chinese equipment or systems are currently in use”;
+• survey all registered entities in the electric grid to find out “what Chinese equipment or systems” are in use;

 • work with state regulators to encourage adoption of the proposed standard or a state equivalent on the parts of the grid under state jurisdiction.